 Yes you may.
 If you are already under the care of a therapist, Dr. Ambardar is happy to work collaboratively with him or her throughout the course of your treatment in order to ensure that your care is coordinated optimally.

 Absolutely.
 While treatment outcomes differ from individual to individual and no guarantees can be made, the majority of patients who follow Dr. Ambardar’s prescribed regimen of medication (if needed) and/or psychotherapy notice significant improvement in mood and overall outlook over time.

 Do you see children as well as adults in your practice?

 No, at The Happiness Psychiatrist, we specialize in the diagnosis and treatment of men and women, ages 18 and older.

 Insurance companies typically place many restrictions and demands on doctors and dictate the frequency and level of care that physicians may provide to their patients.
 In order to offer you the highest-quality personalized service, tailored to your individual needs and not subject to third-party restrictions, Dr. Ambardar does not contract with any insurance providers.
 In this way, she can focus all of her energies on serving you, the patient, to the best of her abilities.

-Dr. Ambardar is aware that many of her patients are busy professionals with full schedules.
-For this reason, Dr. Ambardar offers late evening and early morning office appointments on weekdays.
+Dr. Ambardar is aware that many of her patients are busy, successful professionals with full schedules.
+For this reason, Dr. Ambardar offers late evening office appointments on weekdays.